jianchaoYin/ts-xx/README.md

 -   use ServiceWorker by [workbox-webpack-plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin)
 -   import svg icon as a component by `@svgr/webpack`, [there is an example in the doc of steamer-react-redux-ts](https://github.com/YDJ-FE/steamer-react-ts/blob/master/docs/svg.md)
 -   create component folder by `customaddcomponents` which is added to npm script `npm run add`
--   use husky{pre-commit/commit-msg} hooks
--   use [react-intl-universal](https://github.com/alibaba/react-intl-universal) for i18n.
--   use [react-virtualized](https://github.com/bvaughn/react-virtualized) for fat list.

-## pages

--   The Index page became a [Socket Debugger](https://starter.jackple.com/#/)

-## TODO

--   config menu by user with permission
--   more functional pages like Socket Debugger

 ## component example